-Thirty days after the first § 341 meeting of creditors, Debtors failed to act on their Statement of Intentions as specified in § 521(a)(2)(B).

-Therefore, thirty days after filing the Statement of Intentions, the stay automatically terminated pursuant to § 362(h)(1)(B).
-DaimlerChrysler satisfactorily proved that Debtors did not fulfill their duties under § 521(a)(2)(B), and under its Motion, it is entitled to relief requested.
-However, DaimlerChrysler has chosen to forego its requested relief from stay and has reaffirmed the debt between it and Debtors.
-Nevertheless, the Court will enter a standard order confirming that the automatic stay has been terminated.
+Thirty days after Debtor filed his voluntary petition, he failed to clarify on his Statement of Intentions whether he intended to reaffirm, redeem or surrender his collateral as specified in § 521(a)(2)(A).
+Therefore, thirty days after filing, the stay automatically terminated pursuant to § 362(h)(1)(A).
+Debtor's discharge has no bearing on the outcome of this case.
+DaimlerChrysler satisfactorily proved that Debtor did not fulfill his duties under § 521(a)(2)(A), and under its Motion, it is entitled to relief requested.
+The Court will enter a standard order confirming that the automatic stay has been terminated.
 An order in accordance with these findings of fact and conclusions of law will be separately entered.